JordansGit/faq-accordion-card/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View desktop site: 1100px width
 - See hover states for all interactive elements on the page
 - Hide/Show the answer to a question when the question is clicked